5. BLS Signatures

 True, it is valid.
 Otherwise, either the public key, signature, or message is incorrect.

 This was just a primer on BLS signatures, and in practice it can be a bit more complicated.
 They will be put to good use in future guides, and it's a good idea to understand how they work before you dive into them.
-If you have any questions about BLS signature, feel free to ask on our Keybase team!
+If you have any questions about BLS signature, feel free to ask on our Discord!